-Whilst we have been following the White Rose Scheme of Work, we recognise that it is important for teachers to be free to extend the time period over which a topic is taught should they feel that a depth of understanding has not been achieved.
+We recognise that it is important for teachers to be free to extend the time period over which a topic is taught in order to address gaps which are hindering the children’s ability to learn new content or should they feel that a depth of understanding has not been achieved.
 However, we expect all topics within the National Curriculum to have been covered to some degree over the year.
 Gaps will be identified in a timely manner by class teachers so that they can be addressed through same day intervention, or even by the next teacher.

 Teachers will model and children will use concrete, pictorial and abstract models for each topic (appropriate to the learning context).
 Research conducted by the EEF underpins our expectation that both manipulatives and representations will be used in all year groups and across all ability groups to support learning before procedural methods are used; this will support our aim to help children become confident and independent mathematicians, allowing children to select from a range of strategies for both efficiency, to support success and deepen understanding.